SERMON SEVEN (Pf 7, Q 76, QT 35)

 (1 John 3:1)

-You must know that this is in reality one and the same thing — to know God and to be known by God, to see God and to be seen by God.
-In knowing and seeing God we know and see that He makes us know and see.
-And just as the luminous air is not different from the fact of illuminating, for it illumines because it is luminous, so do we know by being known, and because He makes us know.
+You must know that this is in reality one and the same thing—to know God and to be known by God, to see God and to be seen by God.
+In knowing and seeing God, we know and see that He makes us know and see.
+And just as daylight is not different from the fact of illuminating, for it illuminates because it is luminous, so do we know by being known and because He makes us know.
 Therefore Christ said, “Again you will see me” (John 16:16).
-That is to say, by making you see, you know me; and then follows, “Your heart shall rejoice,” that is, in the vision and knowledge of me, “and your joy no man takes from you” (John 16:22).
+That is to say, “By making you see, you know me.”
+And then follows, “Your heart shall rejoice,” that is, in the vision and knowledge of me, “and your joy no man takes from you” (John 16:22).

 I will give you an example.
 In the body, all members are united and one, such that eye belongs to foot and foot to eye.
 If the foot could speak, it would say that the eye which is in the head was more its own than if it were in the foot, and the eye would say the same in reverse.
 And so I think that all the grace which is in Mary is more and more truly an angel’s and more in him—that which is in Mary!—than if it were in him or in the saints.
 For whatever Mary has, a saint has: the grace in Mary is more his and he enjoys it more than if it were in him.